theemadnes/galb-nginx-ca-sample-01/README.md

 ### set up nginx ingress controller

 ```
-# going to apply a modified version of the nginx controller that sets service type to ClusterIP instead of LoadBalancer default and omits externalTrafficPolicy
+# going to apply a modified version of the nginx controller that sets service type to ClusterIP instead of LoadBalancer default, sets appProtocol to HTTP2, and omits externalTrafficPolicy
+# also, added use-http2: "true" to the nginx controller configMap to allow for HTTP2
+# finally, disabled use-proxy-protocol: "true" via the same configMap in nginx/controller-v1.11.2-deploy.yaml
 kubectl apply -f nginx/
 ```

 ### create dummy self-signed cert to use for this demo

 ```
+# because this is self signed, will need to use -K with curl - also initially tried this with size of 4096 but got size errors
-openssl req -new -newkey rsa:4096 -days 365 -nodes -x509 \
+openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 \
  -subj "/CN=whereami.example.com/O=Edge2Mesh Inc" \
+ -addext "subjectAltName = DNS:whereami.example.com" \
  -keyout whereami.example.com.key \
  -out whereami.example.com.crt